MathStuff/Matrices/README.md

 Matrix.decimal #Returns the chosen amount of decimal digits to round while printing.
 Can be used to set it's value

-Matrix.matrix #Returns the matrix's rows as lists in a list
+Matrix.matrix #Returns the matrix's rows as lists in a list. >>> dataframe.data Returns the same thing if dataframe was used instead of Matrix

 Matrix.dim #Returns the dimension of the matrix; can be used to change the dimensions, ex: [4,8] can be set to [1,32] where rows carry over as columns in order from left to right